Stockport Tiviot Dale railway station: Closure

 The station was closed by British Railways on 2 January 1967, with most of its services having fallen victim to the Beeching Axe between 1964 and 1966.
 It was demolished the following year.

 The lines through the station remained in heavy use by coal trains heading to Fiddlers Ferry power station, near Warrington, from the Woodhead Line; these ceased in 1980 when damage was caused to the nearby Tiviot Dale tunnel during construction work on the M63 motorway, now the M60, and the line closed temporarily for safety reasons.

-The closure was made permanent west of Bredbury's stone terminal in 1982, following the demise of the Woodhead route; the track was lifted subsequently in 1986.
+The closure was made permanent west of Bredbury's stone terminal in 1982, following the demise of the Woodhead route; the track was lifted in 1986.

 The site today

 The site of the main station building now lies under the M60 motorway.
 Most of the platform area has been buried under earth, but parts of the eastbound bay platform are still extant.
 The tunnel has been partially filled in and strengthened with steel supports.

 The area surrounding the station was altered at the beginning of the 21st century to allow for the construction of a Tesco supermarket; further retail units on the other side of Tiviot Way were added later.